 This short guide will help you pick the appropriate solution with the short how-to-choose section below, followed by a description of each outdoor storage category with its pros and cons.

-Characteristics to look out for in outdoor bike storage
+Characteristics to look out

 Great bicycle storage makes life easier, prevents damage, and is secure.
 Here are the important criteria: